uw-ssec/osp-nce/README.md

 Provides utility functions for resolving paths and directories within the project, such as obtaining the project root, SQL directory, and data directory paths.

 #### `src/osp_nce/backend/libd/queries/sql/`

 This folder represents the core of the application's database layer.
-The queries in this folder access the non-production verison of the `RADDB` and the employee data warehouse (`EDW`) and return data from these databases for processing by the application layer.
+The queries in this folder access the non-production version of the `RADDB` and the employee data warehouse (`EDW`) and return data from these databases for processing by the application layer.

 With minor exceptions, we try to avoid including business logic in these queries to keep code modular and maintainable.
 Instead, methods in the application layer – contained in the [`src`](../src/) folder – transform the database output into answers to questions on the [extension review matrix](../assets/nsf_prior_approval_matrix.pdf).

 #### `deploy`

-The bash script in this folder installs software and libraries that the end user will need to run the GRACE streamlit web app.
+The bash script in this folder installs software and libraries that the end user will need to run the GRACE Streamlit web app.
 The script:

-- installs the correct version of Python, if needed
+- Installs the correct version of Python, if needed.
-- installs the poetry package manager, if needed, and uses it to load the right packages to run the web app
+- Installs the poetry package manager, if needed, and uses it to load the right packages to run the web app.
-- allows the user to specify environment variables (which they need to connect to databases which the app depends on)
+- Allows the user to specify environment variables (which they need to connect to databases which the app depends on).
-- kills any processes running on the port needed to listen for API calls
+- Kills any processes running on the port needed to listen for API calls.
-- launches the Streamlit application
+- Launches the Streamlit application.

 This script represents a streamlined way to launch the web app without requiring end users to configure the computing environment.

-#### `assets`

-Contains references and miscellaneous assets related to the project.

 #### `eda`

 This folder documents queries we performed to **explore** the datasets on which the GRACE web app depends, mostly `RADDB`.
 The purpose is to understand the data and ensure that the application layer correctly anticipates the format and conventions of data it ingests.
 Queries in this folder **do not contribute to the function of the application**.

 ### [Reference]: ERM Shorthand